tpage99/trpage-dev-portfolio/posts/how-to-add-a-read-more-for-product-descriptions.md

 ## Check for jQuery

-First, this method uses jQuery to accomplish this and we need to check and see if it's installed in the theme.
-There are a couple of ways to accomplish this, but since it could possibly be installed in various places, navigate to your product page where your "Read More" button is going to go and open up developer tools in your browser.
+First, this method uses jQuery, a longstanding Javascript library, to accomplish this and we need to check and see if it's installed in the theme.
+There are a couple of ways to do this, but since it could possibly be installed in various places, navigate to your product page where your "Read More" button is going to go and open up developer tools in your browser.
 Go to the console (Command+Option+C on a Mac or right click and choose "Inspect" in any browser).
 Type `$.fn` into the console _(hint: only type the characters that are in between the backticks)_.
-If you get back your jQuery object, you've got jQuery!
+If you get back your jQuery object, you've got jQuery and can move on to the next step.

 If nothing came back, you can add jQuery to your Shopify theme by navigating to your `theme.liquid` file and inserting the CDN tag in the head: